-- 1) Individual: Medals will be awarded to the first ten (10) placing runners. - 2) Team: A plaque will be awarded to the first-place team. - 3) Ties: If a team tie occurs for the first place, NFHS Rule 9-2-4 will be used to break the tie.
-(Compare the 6^{th} place runner from the tying teams). - 4) School Duplicate Awards: Schools can find a Duplicate Awards order form for lost, broken, cooperatives, or dual campus schools in the online Cross-Country Manual for Schools and Managers.
+- medallions.
+It is the coach's responsibility to deliver administrator's medallions to the appropriate recipients. - 3) Ties: If a team tie occurs for the first, second or third place, NFHS Rule 9-2-4 will be used to break the tie.
+(Compare the 6th place runner from the tying teams).
+Team ties for the top three team places must be broken. - 4) School Duplicate Awards: Schools can find a Duplicate Awards order form for lost, broken, cooperatives, or dual campus schools in the online Cross Country Manual for Schools and Managers.